It’s one of the first questions every interior designer is asked:

 Because time is finite, we cannot take on every project that's presented to us.
-If we cannot take on your project, or I feel your situation could be better handled by another designer, I have many talented designer friends I can refer you to.
+If we cannot take on your project, or I feel your situation could be better handled by someone else, I may be able to refer you to another designer.

 How We Stay Connected

 You can message me at any time, except please Sunday mornings.
-But again: If it’s after hours and you urgently need to contact me, please do so via e-mail or texting.
+But again: If it’s after hours and you urgently need to contact me, please do so via e-mail.
 I feel that if problems arise, they are best handled quickly.

 There's a reason I'm an interior designer: There's nothing I don't love about this business!